A throne is ultimately a symbol of wealth and power, like anything else used by royalty.

 - Magic: The Gathering: The Dragon Throne of Tarkir is Exactly What It Says on the Tin: a throne made from the skull of the dragon Kolaghan, and has belonged to the Khan of the Mardu Clan for centuries.
 As dragons are extinct on Tarkir, it's one of the last reminders of their existence... at least until Sarkhan Vol traveled back in time and prevented the extinction of the dragons.
 In the resultant new timeline, Kolaghan is very much alive, and she rules over the Clan that would've used her head as a seat.

 - Artifact thrones in Dwarf Fortress can potentially be made out of anything, from bone to turtle shell to solid diamond.

-- According to the Omnicidal Maniac page, Zhang Xianzhong had a throne made of the severed ears and feet of his enemies.
+- Zhang Xianzhong was said to have had a throne made of the severed ears and feet of his enemies.

 - Russia's Ivan the Terrible had a throne made of ivory.

-- The Throne of Weapons, though this is a work of art rather than an actual throne.
+- The Throne of Weapons at the British Museum, though this is a work of art rather than an actual throne.

 - According to legend, the Throne Chair of Denmark is made from the horn of unicorns.
 In reality, it's made of narwhal ivory, but the legend is cooler.